joetlobb/tree-linked-list-pair-interview/README.md

 # READ THIS README BEFORE OPENING FILES

 You will be working with a partner to practice technical interviews.
-One person will present (be the interviewer) for Sponge.
-One person will present (be the interviewer) for Pig.
+One person will present (be the interviewer) for Strange.
+One person will present (be the interviewer) for Cumulative.

 ## Step 1